calbuquerque-novaims/StackBox/README.md

 # StackBox

-This repository was set up accompanying the publication 'StackBox: An improved framework for precise polyp detection' in the Scientific Reports Journal
+This repository was set up accompanying the publication "StackBox: An improved framework for precise polyp detection" in the Scientific Reports Journal